Qarj/search-image/README.md

 search-image.py implements this and also optionally draws a red rectangle around the location of the found image.

 This script can be used as part of an automated regression testing framework to check for browser compatibility issues.
-For a responsive website you could check that the right version of the controls are being shown for a give horizontal resolution.
+For a responsive website you could check that the right version of the controls are being shown for a given horizontal resolution.

 ## Windows Installation